-The LoDo concept is one of six restaurants owned and operated by Kevin and Stacey Jennings of the Urban Food Group (UFG) headquartered out of Raleigh, North Carolina.
-The kitchen is led by executive chef Bradley Yard who brings nearly a decade of culinary experience to his role as Executive Chef at Avelina.
-Bradley graduated from Las Vegas’ LeCordon Bleu College of Culinary Arts with his Associates in Occupational Science of Culinary Arts in 2008.
-His team includes sous chefs Josh Oakley and Anthony Mills.
+The LoDo concept is one of nine restaurants owned and operated by Kevin and Stacey Jennings of the Urban Food Group (UFG) headquartered out of Raleigh, North Carolina.
+The kitchen is led by Executive Chef Joshua Oakley who brings almost 10 years of culinary experience to his role at Avelina.
+His experience ranges from turn-and-burn to fine dining and farm-to-table, including training at the Gastronomicom Cooking School of Agde, France with two Michelin star chefs.
+His team includes Chef de Cuisine Anthony Mills.

 The Avelina Team

 Josh Oakley, Executive Chef

 Oakley is the Executive Chef of Avelina Denver.
 A fearless sense of adventure and true passion for cooking have guided Oakley through his culinary journey.
 His experience ranges from turn-and-burn to fine dining and farm-to-table, and includes training with two Michelin star chefs in the Gastronomicom Cooking School of Agde, France.